yiminghe/async-validator/README.md

 #### validator

-you can custom validate function for specified field:
+You can custom validate function for specified field:

 ```js
 const fields = {